-“They call it a kamikaze because it’s the drink they’d give the Japanese Zeros before they had to crash land into US aircraft carriers,” the bartender explained as he plopped the equal parts vodka, triple sec and lime juice concoction in front of the three coeds.
+“They call it a kamikaze because it’s the drink they’d give the Japanese Zeros before they had to crash land into US aircraft carriers,” the bartender claimed as he plopped a trio of equal parts vodka, triple sec and lime juice concoction in front of the three coeds.

 “Really?” the blonde asked.

-“It was believable though,” said the brunette with freckles, “Sure had me going.”
+“It was believable though,” the brunette with freckles said.
+“Sure had me going.”

 “You should always check the facts whenever someone says something that doesn’t sound right.”

-The chestnut-haired man at the end of the bar thanked the bartender for the drink and the story, then plopped a twenty-dollar bill on the table.
-It was enough to adequately pay for the drinks and leave a meager tip by most standards but quite an extravagant one for a man who had what could be generously described as modest means.
+The chestnut-haired man at the end of the bar thanked for the story and the drink, having been served a kamikaze earlier, before plopping a twenty-dollar bill on the table.
+It was enough to adequately pay for the drinks and leave a tip.
+It was a meager one by most standards but quite an extravagant one for a man who had what could be generously described as modest means.

 He would have seen his breath had it not been pitch black as he walked down the cracked sidewalk next to the pothole-ridden street.
-Winter had a way of making things seem especially rough in the early morning hours.
+Winter has a way of making the early evening feel like midnight.
 A gun would have provided comfort as every shadow made him jump.
-The neighborhood was notorious for its high rate of crime.
+It didn’t help that his neighborhood was notorious for its crime rate.

 To his chagrin, her favorite topic was her boyfriend.
 She constantly harped about his cute smile, though the man had to take her word for it because he never once saw him grin, his considerate behavior, which meant he treated her unlike he treated the rest of the world, and romantic gestures, which even she admitted were few and far between but he did once remember her birthday and she appreciated that.

 He understood her attraction.
-Unlike the man’s wiry frame, clean face, and diminutive stature, her boyfriend had muscles practically bulging out of his shirt and he was tall, so tall that he loomed over his girlfriend his a height discrepancy not typically seen outside a parent with their adolescent child, though to be fair, the boyfriend made everyone but professional basketball players look tiny.
+Unlike the man’s wiry frame, clean face, and diminutive stature, her bearded boyfriend had muscles practically bulging out of his shirt and was tall, so tall, that he loomed over his girlfriend.
+Their height discrepancy was not one typically seen outside a parent with their adolescent child, though to be fair, her boyfriend made everyone but professional basketball players look tiny.

-Sure, the man found her boyfriend to be quite an ass.
+The man found him to be quite an ass, quite frankly.
 He seemed to be the kind who had a chip on his shoulder and perpetually looking for a fight.
-Not that he saw him often but the few times he saw him at the fast-food joint which he worked or at the gym, he’d be berating someone, whether it was a poor barista for being a little bit late with his order or challenging a man to a fight because he dared to get in his “mirror space” while lifting weights.
+Not that he saw him often but the few times he did were quite unpleasant.
+He once saw him at his favorite coffee house berating a poor barista for being a little bit late with his order.
+Another time he saw him at the gym challenging another to a fight because he dared to get in his “mirror space”.

-But he figured, who was he to judge?
-Perhaps he treated his girlfriend like a princess behind closed doors.
-If the two were happy together, who was he to stand in their way?
-His tough façade may have truly belied a gentle soul like the man’s fair-skinned companion often suggested during their conversation.
+Yet, the wiry man always figured who was he to judge the woman’s paramour.
+Perhaps he treated her like a princess behind closed doors.
+If the two were happy together, he shouldn’t even fantasize about standing in their way, not that he could in any meaningful way.
+Besides, her boyfriend’s tough façade may have truly belied a gentle soul.
+The man’s fair-skinned companion often suggested as much during their conversation.

-Besides, it was not like he was much better for her.
+It was not like he was much better for her, anyway.
 He was a failure that much he knew or at least it is what he considered himself.
-Once he was on top of the world, a millionaire if only just barely, with a company that had the potential of someday reaching the Fortune 500.
-Now, he served hamburgers to make the rent of a dilapidated apartment building whose landlord refused to fix a lighting fixture so now only half the switches worked.
+Once he was on top of the world, a millionaire in his own right if only just barely, with a company that had the potential of someday reaching the Fortune 500.
+Now, he served hamburgers to make the rent on a room within a dilapidated apartment building.
+One in which his landlord refused to fix a lighting fixture so now only half of his switches worked.

 Embezzlement.
 That was quite an allegation.
-It was the only explanation as to why his once fruitful company suddenly hemorrhaged money, which caused investors to quickly lose faith which in turn caused his business to fall into a quick and rapid downward spiral.
+It was the only explanation as to why his once fruitful company suddenly hemorrhaged money.
+Rumors of such also caused investors to quickly lose faith which in turn caused his business to fall into a quick and rapid downward spiral.

 Yet he refused to believe.

 Even as his assets fell into a black hole, he refused to press charges or even investigate.
-Even with the gambling debts his brother accrued he knew he would have found a better way to pay those men off other than stealing from his own flesh and blood.
-Another explanation was there, even if he couldn’t find it because betrayal was something his brother just would not do.
+Even with the gambling debts his brother accrued, he knew his brother would have found a better way to pay off those men than robbing his own flesh and blood.
+Another explanation was there, even if he couldn’t find it.
+Betrayal was just something his younger brother would not do.

-Afterward, his brother found a similar menial job in a different part of the state quite a distance away.
-The man heard from his brother a couple of days after the move.
-He asked whether he had any money to cover a bet.
-It was quite a substantial sum that the man had no hope to acquire with his newfound modest means in the short notice his brother demanded with more than a little hint of desperation in his voice.
+Then he heard from his brother a couple of days after the move.
+The younger sibling needed to ask whether he had the money to cover a bet.
+It was quite a substantial sum that he had no hope of acquiring, especially in his newfound lowly position and especially not on the short notice his brother demanded with more than a little hint of desperation in his voice.

 The man had remained silent when she suddenly became defensive.
 Her boyfriend was the most caring man in the world and she loved him deeply and he loved her just as much.
 She heard the rumors and insisted quite unequivocally that they were all untrue.

 He had no idea what she was talking about.
-The man typically worked nights, he just happened to have a day off that day, so by the time he got home it was the early morning so he missed the fights, the arguments, and accusations, the hitting noises followed a long succession of tears, which in turn was followed up with a long series of apologies and some intimate “making up”.
+The man worked nights so by the time he got home it was the early morning.
+He had missed all the fights, the arguments, accusations, and the hitting noises followed by a long succession of tears, which in turn was followed up with a long series of apologies and some intimate “making up”.

-The man had no idea that any of this happened and wanted to talk to her further about the issue but ultimately let it go.
+The man did not know of this and wanted to talk to her further about the issue but ultimately let it go.
 Her explanation sounded off but he did not bother to investigate further.

 Furniture was flung everywhere.
 Broken glass and dishes decorated the floor.
-Electric sparks flew from the bifurcated television that lied on the floor.
+Electric sparks flew from the demolished television that had been forcefully removed from its stand.
 Droplets of blood covered the walls.

 “Let go of me!”

 Feminine screams echoed down the hall.
-He raced outside and turned his head toward the source which was an open door that led to the complex’s roof.
+He raced outside and turned his head toward the source.
+Specifically, an open door that led to the complex’s roof.

 The man hesitated for a moment.
 Perhaps it would be best to let the police handle the matter.